Category:107 Legal Relations and Responsibility to the Public

 If a vehicle is damaged in a work zone the public has four options: 1) file a claim with their insurance carrier, 2) file a claim with the contractor or its insurance carrier, 3) pursue legal remedies against the contractor and 4) pay for repairs themselves.

 MoDOT’s goal is to have the contractor provide a roadway without defects so that it is safe and vehicle damage should not occur.
 If the existing roadway is in very poor condition it should be addressed before the contract is awarded if possible.
 MoDOT should make all appropriate repairs up front or reimburse the contractor for needed repairs before work begins.
 It would then be the contractor's responsibility to keep the roadway properly maintained for the safety of the traveling public.
 Please continue to assist the public and be responsive to their concerns.

 107.12 Contractor's Responsibility for Work

 Per Sec 107.12, the contractor shall be in custody and care of the work until the engineer designates acceptance of the work for maintenance (i.e., Partial Acceptance, which occurs after Final Inspection, or sometimes earlier upon request from the contractor).
-Payments made by the Commission for work performed is not considered Final or even Partial Acceptance.
-Sec 105.15 defines the requirements necessary to achieve both of these levels of acceptance.
+Payments made by the Commission for work performed does not constitute acceptance (Partial or Final).
+Sec 105.15 defines the requirements necessary to achieve Partial and Final acceptance.